 For the sweet potato gnocchi

-- Either microwave or add the frozen sweet potato to a pan over a medium heat and heat to thaw and evaporate excess moisture, according to packet instructions.
-If using freshly mashed sweet potato, heat it to remove moisture as well.
-If there are still any lumps in the mash, mash it again until smooth.
+- Heat the mashed sweet potato in a pot to remove excess moisture.
+If there are still any lumps in the mashed potato, mash it again until smooth.
 Allow the potato to cool.

 - In a large bowl, mix the mashed potato with half of the flour, and the salt, and mix well.
 Add more flour, a little at a time, to get a thick dough consistency.
 You may not need all of the flour.
 Knead the dough well to ensure the flour is all incorporated.

 - Divide the dough into four equal pieces and on a lightly floured surface, roll each piece into a long thin strip - about ½ inch thickness.
 Make a cut every 3cm, to create equal bite-sized pieces.

 - Lightly dust each piece with flour, and press on them gently with a fork to create small indentation marks.
 Store in the fridge until ready to cook.

 - Heat the oil in a pan over medium heat.
 Add the onion and cook for a few minutes until translucent, then add the garlic and cook, stirring, for a further minute.
 Add the spinach and cook until it wilts.

 - Transfer the spinach mixture, along with the cream and nutmeg, to a food processor or blender and whiz until smooth.
 Taste and season well.

 Cook the gnocchi

 - When you’re ready to cook the gnocchi, but a large pan of salted water onto the boil.
 Add the gnocchi pieces, then turn the water down to a simmer.